 Best For: Organizations of all sizes seeking a centralized platform for project management and collaboration

-Cost: Starts at $12/month per user on an annual plan.
+Cost: Free for individual users and $12/month per user on an annual plan.
 (14 days free trial)

 - Comprehensive analytics.

 - It has a highly customizable interface - you can easily turn off features your team doesn't use so that it does not clutter your workspace.

 - Reviewers have noted that the software is easy to adopt.